SumoLogic/sumologic-otel-collector/docs/Upgrading.md

           - Body matches "log to exclude"
 ```

-is equivalent of configuration of `logstransform` processor:
+is equivalent of the following configuration of `logstransform` processor:

 ```yaml
 processors: